jacksenechal/wikigini/README.md

 WikiGini is a Ruby on Rails based genealogy application that operates on the wiki principle: all users edit the same record for an individual.

+There is a demo [running on Heroku](http://wikigini-demo.herokuapp.com/).
+Please feel free to explore.

 Status
 ------